Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

-In general, the best woodcock habitat (also called woodcock cover) consists of young, densely growing hardwood trees rooted in soil that supports ample numbers of earthworms, the birds' favorite food.
-Trees and shrubs found in typical woodcock habitat include aspen, alder, apple, birch, dogwood, crabapple, and hawthorn.
-However, it's not so much the types of trees and shrubs that supply woodcock needs, but how thickly those trees and shrubs grow in a given area.
+In general, the best woodcock habitats (also called woodcock cover) consist of young, densely growing hardwood trees rooted in moist soil that supports ample numbers of earthworms, the birds' primary food.
+Trees and shrubs typically found in woodcock habitats include aspen, alder, apple, birch, dogwood, crabapple, and hawthorn.
+However, it's not so much the species of trees and shrubs that supply woodcock needs, but their "structure": how densely they grow in a given area.

 Courtship Areas

-singing grounds.
-In these fairly open areas, the males call repeatedly and launch themselves into the air during dawn-and-dusk courtship flights aimed at attracting females.
 Singing grounds include log landings, clearings in wooded land, old fields, pastures, the grassy berms of country lanes and woods roads, and powerline right-of-ways.
 Singing grounds must lie close to areas of dense cover where the hens can nest and rear young.

 Feeding Areas and Daytime Habitats